huggingface/diffusers/examples/community/README.md

 ![sample](https://github.com/hako-mikan/sd-webui-regional-prompter/blob/imgs/rp_pipeline4.png)

 ### Prompt Mode
-There are limitations to methods of specifying areas in advance.
-This is because specifying areas can be a hindrance when designating complex shapes or dynamic compositions.
-In the region specified by the prompt, the area is determined after the image generation has begun.
-This allows us to accommodate compositions and complex areas.
+There are limitations to methods of specifying regions in advance.
+This is because specifying regions can be a hindrance when designating complex shapes or dynamic compositions.
+In the region specified by the prompt, the regions is determined after the image generation has begun.
+This allows us to accommodate compositions and complex regions.
 For further infomagen, see [here](https://github.com/hako-mikan/sd-webui-regional-prompter/blob/main/prompt_en.md).
 ### syntax
 ```